ironirc/diy-astigmatic-angle-determination/README.md

 # DIY Astigmatic Angle Determination
-Experimental tool to determine the axis angles of your astigmatic eyes
+Experimental tool to determine the axis angle of your astigmatic eye

 # Warning:
 This tool is by no means made with professional expertise!